Sustainability action teams

 Green Office - GO!

 The Green Office (GO!)
-Program is specifically designed to promote sustainability in offices across campus.
+Program is specifically designed to promote sustainability with staff in offices across campus.

 - Standardized training and orientation program for team leaders